jose-troche/GlassARDroneCommanderPy/README.md

       * Check only the first checkbox (On)
       * Name: Bluetooth-SerialPort
       * Type: Modem
-   * In Glass, go to Settings > Bluetooth card (should state "Now discoverable").
+   * In Glass, go to Settings > Bluetooth card (should state "Now discoverable")
-   * In Mac, click the Bluetooth icon in the top menu bar and select `Set Up Bluetooth Device...`.
+   * In Mac, click the Bluetooth icon in the top menu bar and select `Set Up Bluetooth Device...`
-   * Pair Mac Bluetooth with Google Glass.
+   * Pair Mac Bluetooth with Google Glass

-If you need more specific details read [prerequisites](prerequisites.md).
+For more specific details and screenshots read [detailed prerequisites](prerequisites.md).

 ## Configuration
 * Clone this repo
 * With Android Studio or Android Developer Tools, compile and deploy this application to Google Glass
-* In your computer, listen on the Bluetooth serial port and pipe it to `ardrone_commmander.py`:
+* In your computer, listen on the Bluetooth serial port and pipe it to `ardrone_commander.py`:

 ```
     cd GlassARDroneCommanderPy